ucl-tspptis/TS-PPTIS/README.md

     #After the simulation terminates, finalize
     ts.finalizeTPS('../testfiles/pptis10')

-    #Repeat the two steps above if neede, then proceed to the analysis
+    #Repeat the two steps above until convergence, then proceed to the analysis
     tsa = tsAnalysis('./pptisoutput')

     #Get probabilities and crossings analysis at a given TS of 1.25